 In other marketplaces, elastic capacity has become the norm, offering numerous benefits.
 Uber offers elastic ride capacity, bringing new drivers onto the streets when demand is high.
 Airbnb does the same for the world of accommodation, providing a model that offers flexibility and agility to both sides of the transaction.

-Now, companies like MacroFab, Xometry, 3D Hubs, and Fictiv are doing the same in the manufacturing world.
+Now, companies like MacroFab, Xometry, 3D Hubs (3D Hubs is now Hubs), and Fictiv are doing the same in the manufacturing world.
 They provide a frictionless user-friendly experience that is focused on improving the quotation, order and supply chain processes while accessing pre-vetted capacity that might otherwise be unused in the market.

 What is elastic capacity?